National Museum of the Resistance

 The National Museum of the Resistance (Musée national de la Résistance; Nationaal Museum van de Weerstand) is a museum in Anderlecht, a municipality of Brussels, Belgium, tracing the history of the Belgian Resistance and German occupation of Belgium during World War II.
 It was founded in 1972 by former members of the Independent Front (FI/OF), a faction in the Belgian Resistance.

 The museum is located at 14b, rue Van Lint/Van Lintstraat in the Cureghem/Kuregem district of Anderlecht, next to the Municipal Hall, in the building where the photographs for the Faux Soir newspaper was produced during the occupation.
-This site is served by Clemenceau metro station on lines 2 and 6 of the Brussels Metro, as well as the tram stop Conseil/Raad (on line 81).

 History

 Origins

 The museum was created by former members of the Independent Front (FI/OF), a left-wing faction of the Belgian Resistance in German-occupied Belgium during the Second World War.
 This organisation had been founded in March 1941 by Dr Albert Marteaux of the Communist Party of Belgium, Father André Roland, and Fernand Demany, another communist, with the aim to unite Belgian Resistance groups of all opinions and political leanings, although the only political party formally affiliated was the Communist Party.
 The FI/OF operated significant propaganda, social, and paramilitary networks in addition to its military and sabotage activities, and it operated in competition with the larger pro-government Secret Army.

 After the liberation of Belgium, the FI/OF was marginalised for opposing the government-ordered disarmament of Resistance members in November 1944 and by the context of the Cold War.
 In 1946, former FI/OF members founded the "House of the Resistance" to preserve the FI/OF's heritage and pass on the memory and ideals of the Belgian Resistance.
 By the early 1970s, the FI/OF remained active through its social network for former Resistance members and their families, political lobbying with the International Federation of Resistance Fighters (FIR), and numerous regional branches.
 Its former underground newspaper, Front, continued publication as a weekly and later as a quarterly magazine.